CHAPTER Rev 2400

 using monthly averages is 25% greater or lesser than the factor computed using

-the beginning and ending average; and
+the beginning and ending average;

 “Order” means a determination signed by the commissioner requiring use